top of page

 How to Pick the Right Warehouse Location

 In my last blog, How to Pick the Right Warehouse Space, location was number one on my list.
 There are many factors to consider when looking at locations, but the ultimate goal is to pick one that works best for your particular needs.
+How do you pick the right warehouse location?

 First off, work with a broker that has industrial expertise––someone who knows warehouses and the surrounding market.
 When it comes to location, there’s a lot to discuss.
 For now, I’ve cited five critical areas to think through.
 In the next blog, we’ll look at real world solutions.